psingapan/psingapan/README.md

 Hi! 👋

-My name's Pirin and I'm a fresh software developer and recent computer science graduate.
+My name's Pirin and I'm a software developer and a veteran.
+I like to build things that make others happy.

-- 🔭 Current projects: AZ-900 Exam, Event Website,
+🔭 Current projects: AZ-900 Exam, Event Website,
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...

 <!-- Socials -->